Dream of Burning Wings Meaning: Freedom, Burnout, and Painful Transformation

 Wings burning and then renewing

-Spiritual meaning of burning wings
+Spiritual meaning of this dream

 What this dream may say about your life right now